nprapps/congress-bot/README.md

 - Tweet amendments offered by senators and House members

-**Note: Twitter has revoked `write` access from our application, presumably because they hate freedom.
+**Note: Twitter has revoked `write` access from our application, presumably because they hate freedom, democracy and apple pie.
 Updates to come ...**